Why Cardio Matters: Fitness, Longevity, and What Most People Miss

 And yet, when you zoom out and look at the data, it becomes clear that cardiovascular fitness does something that has a very measurable outcome: it extends your lifespan.
 And while we’ve all heard that cardio is good for your heart, most people don’t realize just how deep that benefit runs.

-And like much of science, the broader public often benefits from the insights that trickle down from elite performance research.
-So whether you're reluctantly doing cardio or chasing sanity, you’re tapping into the same physiological systems that turn podium-seekers into podium winners.
+And as in the case of so many other aspects of life, the broader public often benefits from the insights that trickle down from elite performance research.
+So whether you're reluctantly doing cardio or chasing a vibe, you’re tapping into the same physiological systems that turn podium-seekers into podium winners.

 at Vitruvian Fitness